Thinking of making a move when the time is right? Here are 11 steps to take now:

 6. Look for opportunities to grow, whether in your current job or on the side.

 If your day-to-day work isn’t building your marketability, consider volunteering for a skill-building project or finding a problem to solve.
 It may be hard to make the time, but your career will benefit more from doing something special than from simply “keeping the conveyor belt moving.”

-8. Work on improving any financial issues that could hold you back.
+7. Work on any financial issues that could hold you back.

 If you’re not sure you can afford any costs associated with a career change, be aware that the uncertainty itself may be making you anxious and holding you back.
 Crunch the numbers.
 Find a financial advisor.
 Reconsider your budget.
 Look for additional income streams.

 8. Set action items and goals, and make it happen.

 Are you thinking “All of this advice makes sense, but I’m not sure I’ll really get around to it”?
 Try one or more of the following: